luislutz/BitMap/README.md

 ## Calibraton:

-there are 6 calibrating Trimmers in total:
+there are 6 calibrating trimpotentiometers in total:

-Noise Level trim:
+1. Noise Level trim:
 Trim noise level to taste.
 Recommendation: turn up the input level Pot and turn down the noise level trim until the Clip led stops lighting up.
 Then increase a little bit so that it flashes sometimes (makes the input noise about 10 Vpp)

-Max Sample Rate trim:
+2. Max Sample Rate trim:
 Feed a Sinewave to the analog input.
 Turn the Sample rate Pot to max value.
 Adjust the trimpot to minimal noise on the output (Hint: if the sample rate just exceeds audible range its perfect there)

-Input Scale trim:
+3. Input Offset trim:
+Take a voltage source with excactly 0V or GND and plug it in the analog voltage input.
+Trim the input offset potentiometer so that the LEDs light up with this pattern from left to right: 00000001

-Input Offset trim:
+4. Input Scale trim:

-Output Scale trim:
+5. Output Scale trim:

-Output Offset trim:
+6. Output Offset trim: